-It may take a few minutes for all of those nodes to boot and get bootstrapped.
+It may take a few minutes for all of those nodes to boot and get configured.
 Once the cluster enters the ready state, navigate to your Zeppelin notebook by clicking on the Zeppelin link in your cluster summary tab.

 ./spark-submit --blah --blah.
-But for data analysis and exploration purposes, it is far more convenient to use the Zeppelin notebook.
+But for data analysis and exploration purposes, it is more convenient to use the Zeppelin notebook.
 Just FYI, Zeppelin uses

 ./spark-submit underneath the hood each time an application is submitted.